The anisotropic expansion rate of the local Universe and its covariant cosmographic interpretation: Interpreting expansion rate anisotropies in the framework of standard cosmology

 Regarding the possible origin of this large bulk motion, we refer to \cite{Hoffman:2017ako}, who investigated the structure of the local Universe (\( z \lesssim 0.05 \)) using the CF2 sample.
 Their analysis indicates that the principal component of the quadrupole of the peculiar velocity field is predominantly influenced by the Shapley supercluster, located at \((l, b) = (312^\circ, 31^\circ)\) and \( z \approx 0.048 \), while the dipole, reflecting the bulk velocity, is primarily influenced by the so-called ``cosmic repeller'', a large under-dense region \cite{Hoffman:2023pac, Bohringer:2019tyj} located at \((l, b) = (93^\circ, -18^\circ)\) and \( z \approx 0.053 \), with the corresponding motion directed toward the opposite point, \((273^\circ, 18^\circ)\).
 Interestingly, the axis of symmetry found in this work lies between the Shapley supercluster and the direction opposite to the cosmic repeller.

-One crucial point to highlight is that, if the Shapley supercluster is the dominant structure in the region, the multipoles in the deepest redshift shell ($0.05<\tilde z<0.1$) should reverse their polarity and their amplitude should decay \cite{paper2}.
+One crucial point to highlight is that, if the Shapley supercluster is the dominant structure in the region, the multipoles in the deepest redshift shell ($0.05<\tilde z<0.1$) should reverse their polarity and their amplitude should decay \cite{paper2,Sarma:2025yfw}.
 However, Figures \ref{eta_l_map2} and \ref{alm_CF4} show that the structure of the dipole and quadrupole components (both in amplitude and orientation) remain consistent in the deepest redshift shells, which survey the region beyond the Shapley supercluster.
 This provides strong evidence for the existence of a coherent, large-scale structure beyond $z \approx 0.05$, within which the local volume is embedded.

-Given the tensions that arise when interpreting our findings within the framework of Standard Model predictions, we now adopt a fully model-independent approach to analyze the observed fluctuations in the expansion rate field and to extract their physical meaning: the covariant cosmographic framework.
+A more in-depth analysis is required to stress-test the robustness of the standard-model scenario—for example, a comprehensive comparison of the quadrupole and higher-order moments with Standard Model predictions.
+Such an analysis falls outside the scope of this paper and is addressed in a separate work \cite{paper_letter}.
+However, given the hints of a possible tension that emerge when our findings are interpreted within the Standard Model framework, we now adopt a fully model-independent approach to analyze the observed fluctuations in the expansion rate field and to extract their physical meaning: the covariant cosmographic (CC) framework.